 - Sleep easy.
 If you're having shortness of breath, especially at night, sleep with your head propped up using a pillow or a wedge.
 If you snore or have had other sleep problems, make sure you get tested for sleep apnea.

 Coping and support

-Although many cases of heart failure can't be reversed, treatment can sometimes improve symptoms and help you live longer.
-You and your doctor can work together to help make your life more comfortable.
+Proper heart failure treatment can sometimes improve symptoms and help you live longer.
+You and your doctor can work together to help make you most comfortable.
 Pay attention to your body and how you feel, and tell your doctor when you're feeling better or worse.
 This way, your doctor will know what treatment works best for you.
-Don't be afraid to ask your doctor questions about living with heart failure.

-Keep track of the medications you take.
-Make a list and share it with any new doctors treating you.
-Carry the list with you all the time.
-Don't stop taking any medications without talking to your doctor.
-If you experience side effects to medications, discuss them with your doctor.
+- Keep track of the medications you take.
+Make a list of all the medications you take, carry it with you and share it with your doctors.
+Don't stop taking any medications without first talking to your doctor.
+If side effects from any medications you take are uncomfortable or concerning, let your doctor know.

-Keep track of your blood pressure.
+- Keep track of your blood pressure.
 Consider purchasing a home blood pressure monitor.
-Keep track of your blood pressure between doctor appointments and bring the record with you to visits.
+Write down your blood pressure numbers between doctor appointments and bring the record with you to visits.

 Preparing for an appointment

 If you think you may have heart failure or you are worried about your heart failure risk because of other underlying conditions, make an appointment with your family doctor.
 If heart failure is found early, your treatment may be easier and more effective.